The 8 Major Types of Life Insurance Policies

 While this type of policy is typically not a forefront option for people, it can be a beneficial policy for those who don’t qualify for other types of coverage.
 So what is guaranteed issue life insurance?

 It is a type of life insurance policy that has to be issued to you by the life insurance company as long as you pay your premiums.
-No medical exam or questions required, all the company typically asks you for is your age.
+No medical exam or questions required, all the company typically asks you for is your age and gender.

 Since guaranteed issue is so easy to obtain, the premiums are much higher than all other types of coverage.
 That’s why it’s important to speak with an independent agency like JRC to make sure you’ve exhausted all other options before turning to guaranteed issue.